MMP for co-rank one foliations on threefolds: Introduction

 \subsection{Application to F-dlt modifications and F-terminalisations}

 In the study of the birational geometry of varieties, dlt modifications and terminalisations have proven to be very useful tools.
 The existence of these modifications follows from the MMP for varieties.
-We prove foliated analogues of these modifications as a consequence of our results on the foliated MMP:
+We prove foliated analogues of these modifications as a consequence of our results on the foliated MMP (see Section \ref{s_invariant} for the definition of the number $\epsilon$ and Section \ref{subs_transforms} for the notion of the transform of a foliation under a birational map):

-\begin{theorem}[Existence of F-dlt modifications, = Theorem \ref{t_existencefdlt}] Let $\cal F$ be a co-rank one foliation on a normal $\bb Q$-factorial projective threefold $X$.
+\begin{theorem}[Existence of F-dlt modifications, = Theorem \ref{t_existencefdlt}] Let $\cal F$ be a co-rank one foliation on a normal projective variety $X$ of dimension at most three.
 Let $(\cal F, \Delta)$ be a foliated pair.